dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/bundles.md

 ### Usage of ESM bundles

-Because `importmap` is still not supported by the majority of browsers, we use a shim, witch can be simply removed once the browser support is good enough.
+Because `importmap` is still not supported by the majority of browsers, we use a shim, which can be simply removed once the browser support is good enough.

 ```html
 <body>